-Students must enroll in ESM 402B Eco-E Project for 4 units with their advisor in the Fall Quarter of the second year of study.
+Students must enroll in ESM 402B Eco-E Project for 4 units with their primary faculty advisor in the Fall Quarter of the second year of study.

-ESM 402B has a regular class schedule that meets once per week.
-In addition, students are required to attend relevant workshops, and schedule at least (1) one weekly meeting with all team members and (2) biweekly meetings with the primary faculty advisor.
-In early Fall, teams must hold a progress review meeting to discuss any final business model pivots and to ensure the faculty advisors agree with any proposed changes to the project objectives.
+ESM 402B has a regular class schedule that meets every other week.
+In addition, students are required to schedule at least (1) one weekly meeting with all team members and (2) biweekly meetings with the primary faculty advisor.
+Teams must hold a progress review meeting before the middle of Fall Quarter.
 During Fall Quarter, students typically work on developing a minimum viable product (i.e., a small-scale prototype or pilot project).
 Students work on data analysis and interpretation, as well as an environmental impact literature review.
 Students create figures and charts for their final report and other products.
 They write an annotated outline of their final report and complete as much of the writing of the final report as possible.